AlexCodesApps/json/README.md

-## Small little functional JSON parser library written in C89
+## Small little functional JSON parser library with no dependencies written in C89

 # Why?
-I wanted to make the project to prove I am proficient at writing parsers in C.
+I wanted to make the project to prove my profeciency in writing parsers in C.

 # What does it do?
 - The library provides basic JSON parsing and printing.
+- It attempts to implement the ECMA-404 JSON specification.
-- It is very barebones, lacking support for creating, mutating JSON.
+- It is very barebones, lacking support for manual creation or mutation of JSON structures.
 - It is does not support streaming style parsing.
 - It will not attempt to validate the contents of strings, outside of `\uXXXX` constants.
 - It doesn't even attempt to return adequate errors for debugging.